dmitrybond173/SrvcLstNjs/README.md

 # SrvcLstNjs: Services List - node.js edition

-Just front-end to list of Windiws services which allows to start/stop services.
+Just a front-end for a list of Windiws services which allows to start/stop services.

 # Recommended Setup

-Note: here are short video instructions on how to install it - https://youtu.be/ChW1hNT-QCI
+Note: here is a link short video instructions on how to install it - https://youtu.be/ChW1hNT-QCI

 ## Prerequisities